lightbulb-agency/clone-canon/Readme.md

-# WebGi Camera Landing Page
+# Cloned Canon Website Landong Page
 A template for buildind scrollable landing pages with Gsap, ScrollTrigger and webgi engine in typescript using parcel bundler.

 ### Live link: https://clone-canon.vercel.app/